moghwan/laracel-app/README.md

   - `vercel.json` - a Vercel configuration file to define the serverless function and the php runtime.
   - `database/seeders/DatabaseSeeder.php` - using User factory to seed users table with data.
   - API endpoints are prefixed with `/backend` instead of `/api`.
-- I avoided using sqlite for the database because it's not supported for writing by Vercel's serverless functions.